lablup/backend.ai-manager/README.md

 Installation
 ------------

 Sorna Manager requires Python 3.5 or higher.
-We highly recommend to use [pyenv](https://github.com/yyuu/pyenv) to use an isolated setup with custom Python versions that might not be supported by your OS or Linux distributions by default.
+We highly recommend to use [pyenv](https://github.com/yyuu/pyenv) for an isolated setup of custom Python versions that might be different from default installations managed by your OS or Linux distros.

 ```sh
 pip install sorna-manager